Soft Optimal Stop For 99% Guarantee

 We don't know anything about the target market, so let's assume that the scores of the candidates are uniformly distributed, from worse (0.0) to best (1.0).

-Figure: score at the lowest 1% percentile for various soft_factor values and various cutoff values (for/with Octave):
+Figure: score at the lowest 1% percentile for various soft_factor values and various cutoff (N_EXPLORE) values:

 - octave code to produce the figure